perribus/ctf_writeups/dawgctf2020/tiktok/README.md

                                     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 ```
+Now when chunk X gets allocated and taken off

 If you're interested in knowing more about heap attacks Azeria's [post](https://azeria-labs.com/heap-exploitation-part-2-glibc-heap-free-bins/) on the glibc heap is a good place to start, as well as Shellphish's [how2heap](https://github.com/shellphish/how2heap) repository which also links to further resources.